aiwithhtml/SpaceInvadersAI/README.md

 In order to train a model, agent.train() trains your model.
 In order to make the model play, agent.test() tests your model.

+The saved model is SpaceInvadersModel.h5 for anybody who wishes to skip the training.